And/or trade-off in artificial neurons: impact on adversarial robustness: The issue of robustness

+\if\afhead1 {\parok{adversarial examples}} \fi Around 2013, neural networks achieved human-level performance in image classification, sparking the emergence of deep learning.
+However, accuracy alone did not satisfy researchers, prompting investigations into the robustness and interpretability of these models.
+To shed light on these aspects, \citep{Szegedy13} presented two intriguing findings.
+The first pertained to information storage within networks, while the second instantly captured the scientific community's attention.
+The second finding revealed that by introducing imperceptible, artificially crafted noise to a correctly classified image, a highly probable misclassification could be induced.

-\if\afhead1 {related problems: features for neural networks} \fi This problem is intertwined to that of understanding how information is encoded in neural networks \citep{Samek2017}.
-In supervised learning guided by stochastic gradient descent (SGD), the features encoded in hidden neurons are learned as a byproduct of the reduction of the classification error in the output layer.
-The statistical properties of features encoded by intermediate neurons remain poorly understood, as well as their contribution to the classification performance of the network.
-In recent years, the topic of adversarial examples has grown to become a field in its own right, that is currently witnessing an arms race in which the attackers are ahead: for every defence proposed, new ways to get around it and new attacks are invented on a weekly basis \citep{Yuan2018}.
+\if\afhead1 {\parok{related problems: interpretability}} \fi This problem is closely linked to the challenge of understanding how information is encoded in neural networks \citep{Samek17}.
+In supervised learning using stochastic gradient descent, hidden neurons learn features as a means to minimise classification errors in the output layer.
+However, the statistical properties of these intermediate neuron features and their impact on the network's classification performance remain poorly understood.
+The study of adversarial examples has evolved into a distinct field, currently engaged in an ongoing arms race where attackers maintain the upper hand.
+Every defense proposed is met with new methods and attacks emerging on a weekly basis \citep{Yuan18}.

-\if\afhead1 {data augmentat, defensive distillation} \fi The most straightforward defence strategy is to add adversarial examples in the training set (data augmentation).
-This makes the model partially more robust, but requires knowledge of all the possible attacks which might occur, can considerably increase training times, and in some cases fails completely.
-One of the most promising approaches, described in \citep{Ilyas2019}, generates adversarial examples within the training cycle and seems to produce networks more robust to adversarial perturbations. \citep{Papernot2017} introduced the defensive distillation technique, a procedure which tries to prevent the neural network from adapting too tightly to the data.
-This method seems to be immune to some types of attack, but less to others.

-\if\afhead1 {Bischof defence, saturation defence} \fi One of the best known defences at the time is the method described in \citep{Metzen2017}, which trains a second model on the internal representations of the neural network to predict whether the example processed is adversarial or not.
-In \citep{Nayebi2017} it is suggested that a viable solution to adversarial attacks consists in pushing the network neurons to operate in the saturated region of the activation curve (negative input space for ReLU, flat part of the curve for sigmoid).
-Unfortunately, despite its biological appeal, also this defence has been broken \citep{Brendel2017}.